huguesbr/newman_scenario/README.md

 ### Using configure`

-configure will guide you to set Postman related collection id and environments ids, and stores them in `.env`
+configure will guide you to set Postman related collection and environments (fetch from [Postman](https://www.postman.com) ), and stores them in `.env`

   $ newman_scenario configure